Population and Development Review

-Population and Development Review is a quarterly peer-reviewed academic journal published by Wiley-Blackwell on behalf of the Population Council.
+Population and Development Review is a quarterly peer-reviewed academic journal published by Wiley on behalf of the Population Council.
 It was established in 1975 and the journal is co-edited by Raya Muttarak and Joshua Wilde.
 The journal covers population studies, the relationships between population and economic, environmental, and social change, and related thinking on public policy.
-Content types are original research articles, commentaries, data and perspectives on statistics, archival documents on population issues, book reviews, and official documents from population agencies or related organizations.
+Content types are original research articles, notes and commentary, data and perspectives, and book reviews.

 According to the Journal Citation Reports, the journal has a 2023 impact factor of 4.6, ranking first out of 49 journals in the category "Demography" and 7th out of 217 journals in the category "Sociology".